NVIDIA-AI-Blueprints/financial-fraud-detection/docs/financial_fraud_training/source/data/data_def.md

   - `dst`: The column containing indices of the destination nodes.
   - The index of a node is determined by its position in the node feature file `node.<ext>` and is zero-based.
   - The number of rows corresponds to the number of edges.
-  NOTE: The column containing source and destination nodes must be named `src` and `dst`, respectively.
+  NOTE: The columns containing source and destination nodes must be named `src` and `dst`, respectively.

 ---